Reading: Appendix D. Threshold Calibration

 postmortem_regression -->|negative_interdependence| manual_review_rate

-The logic is the same as in the simplified version: the red zone is MTTR and silent_p0; the path to its weakening goes through cutting back manual review and losing the audit trace.
+The logic is the same as in the simplified version: the red zone is MTTR and silent_p0; the path to weakening it goes through reducing manual review and losing the audit trail.

 D.5 Production Readiness (Chapter 11)

-The threshold of 23/25 is the default value for AgentClinic-production with medium SDD process maturity and a mixed action type.
-In your project, the threshold depends on the cost of a cutover error, process maturity, the load on manual review, and the nature of the actions (stateless / stateful).
+The 23/25 threshold is the default value for AgentClinic-production with a medium SDD process maturity and a mixed action type.
+In your project, the threshold depends on the cost of a cutover error, process maturity, manual review load, and action type (stateless / stateful).

 Exercise